 Timing the application

-- Late September – on-time applications close (applications made after this time will incur an additional fee)
+- 28 September – early bird applications close (applications made after this time will incur an additional fee)

-- Early January – change of preferences for main round offers close
+- 6 January – change of preferences for January main round offers close

 UAC helps your child apply to university – but they may need a little help from you to do it.
 This guide should stand you in good stead.
 UAC also has lots of different fact sheets to help you navigate the process.